edk2-porting/renegade-project.org/en/windows/Installation-guide.md

 iii:select iso where that is located

-iv:select `C:` // disk where we have to install
+iv:select `C: (or D: if c: was pe partition` // disk where we have to install

 v:check the slot '`AddBoot`'